jeffreydyao/abiramen.github.io/_posts/2020-09-19-making-this-site.md

 If I ever require a page with server-side rendering, I can always host that on a separate domain. ralismark still says that Jekyll is great, although he does wish that he could server-side render LaTeX so that he doesn't need to do that on the client's device.
 ### Frontend frameworks
-Admittedly as a result of me still being stuck in my old ways (or just lazy), this site still uses jQuery in a few places.
+Admittedly as a result of me still being stuck in my old ways (or just being lazy), this site still uses jQuery in a few places.
 I intend on porting it all to vanilla JavaScript at some point.
 I also made the mistake of deciding to use Bootstrap when I started writing this site - mainly for layout
 (responsive containers), but you can probably see, this site looks relatively un-Bootstrapish.
 I also intend on removing Bootstrap at some point, since most of the layout stuff shouldn't be too hard to reimplement myself.